 Rhetorical Analysis of “The Corporation”

 “A corporation is like a…” is a commonly used phrase in the first scene of “The Corporation.”
-In this first scene, the filmmakers focus on defining what a corporation is and how it affects society as a whole.
-In here, they define a corporation as several different things according to several different people.
-The use of pathos in this first scene is almost overpowering, seeing as there’s almost nonexistent logos and ethos.
+In this first scene, the filmmakers focus on defining what a corporation is [“like,” you just said, as analogous to] and how it affects society as a whole.
+In here, they define a corporation as several different things [? “things”] according to several different people.
+The use of pathos in this first scene is almost overpowering, seeing as there’s almost nonexistent logos and ethos. [?]
 Using this theme and many different audiovisual elements in the first scene set the mood for the rest of the documentary.
+Well, it seems you’re going to concentrate on Patho here, Trevor, but I’m puzzled almost immediately by “the almost nonexistence of logos and ethos.”]

 The bulk of the first scene is based in audio clips of people talking.
-The main comparison phase is in the second half of this opening scene.
+[Well, just “people, Trent?
+(This goes to Ethos, btw)] The main comparison phase is in the second half of this opening scene.
 Different voices speak over video clips of whatever comparison they’re describing.
 The first few comparisons display “nice,” wholesome images of a company (i.e. a puzzle, a football team, a family, an eagle).
 After the image of an eagle, the view goes to the man that is making the eagle comparison.
 The filmmakers show the man’s credentials, as a possible attempt to establish ethos with the audience so they feel like they can trust this man.
 He continues by saying “Enough bullshit,” which is clearly an attempt by the filmmakers to show that he doesn’t really mean the words he just said, nor does he think that companies are majestic like an eagle.
 The audience would pick up on that immediately and it would strike a negative point in their minds about companies before the documentary had really even begun.
 This is clearly the filmmakers using pathos to negatively influence the audience.
 It’s at this interview that the filmmakers decide to change the course of these comparisons to better provide for their agenda.
 They start to interview people who compare corporations to bad things, like Godzilla and Frankenstein.
 It seems like the filmmakers are trying to lull the audience with the helpful comparisons of corporations to good things, and then convince them otherwise that corporations can be very bad.
+Well, I think the ‘monster’ topic needs to be addressed in a separate paragraph.